Pan Am: Post-war expansion and modernization

 In June 1947, Pan Am started the first scheduled round-the-world airline flight.
-In September, the weekly DC-4 was scheduled to leave San Francisco at 22:00 Thursday as Flight 1, stopping at Honolulu, Midway, Wake, Guam, Manila, Bangkok, and arriving in Calcutta on Monday at 12:45, where it met Flight 2, a Constellation that had left New York at 23:30 Friday.
-The DC-4 returned to San Francisco as Flight 2; the Constellation left Calcutta at 13:30 Tuesday, stopped at Karachi, Istanbul, London, Shannon, Gander, and arrived LaGuardia Thursday at 14:55.
+In September, the weekly DC-4 was scheduled to leave San Francisco at 22:00 Thursday as Flight 1, stopping at Honolulu, Midway, Wake, Guam, Manila, and Bangkok, and arriving in Calcutta on Monday at 12:45, where it met Flight 2, a Constellation that had left New York at 23:30 Friday.
+The DC-4 returned to San Francisco as Flight 2; the Constellation left Calcutta at 13:30 Tuesday, stopped at Karachi, Istanbul, London, Shannon, and Gander, and arrived at LaGuardia Thursday at 14:55.
 A few months later, PA 3 took over the Manila route, while PA 1 shifted to Tokyo and Shanghai.
 All Pan Am round-the-world flights included at least one change of plane until Boeing 707s took over in 1960.
 PA 1 became daily in 1962–63, making different en-route stops on different days of the week; in January 1963, it left San Francisco at 09:00 daily and was scheduled into New York 56 hours and 10 minutes later.
 Los Angeles replaced San Francisco in 1968; when Boeing 747s finished replacing 707s in 1971, all stops except Tehran and Karachi were served daily in each direction.
 For a year or so in 1975–76, Pan Am finally completed the round-the-world trip, New York to New York.

 In January 1950, Pan American Airways Corporation officially became Pan American World Airways, Inc. (The airline had begun calling itself Pan American World Airways in 1943.)
 In September 1950 Pan Am completed the purchase of American Overseas Airlines from American Airlines.
 That month Pan Am ordered 45 Douglas DC-6Bs.
-The first, Clipper Liberty Bell (N6518C), inaugurated Pan Am's all-tourist class Rainbow service between New York and London on May 1, 1952, to complement the all-first President Stratocruiser service.
+The first, Clipper Liberty Bell (N6518C), inaugurated Pan Am's all-tourist-class Rainbow service between New York and London on May 1, 1952, to complement the all-first President Stratocruiser service.
 From June 1954, DC-6Bs began replacing DC-4s on Pan Am's internal German routes.

 Pan Am introduced the Douglas DC-7C "Seven Seas" on transatlantic routes in summer 1956.
 In January 1958 the DC-7C nonstop took 10 hours and 45 minutes from Idlewild to London, enabling Pan Am to hold its own against TWA's Super Constellations and Starliners.
 In 1957, Pan Am started DC-7C flights direct from the West Coast of the United States to London and Paris, with a fuel stop in Canada or Greenland.
 The introduction of the faster Bristol Britannia turboprop by British Overseas Airways Corporation (BOAC) between New York and London on December 19, 1957, ended Pan Am's competitive leadership there.